Robert Smith (Canadian judge)

-Robert Smith (7 December 1858 – 18 March 1942) was a Canadian lawyer, politician and puisne justice of the Supreme Court of Canada.
+Robert Smith (December 7, 1858 – March 18, 1942) was a Canadian lawyer, politician and puisne justice of the Supreme Court of Canada.

+Early life

 Born in Lanark County, Canada West (now Ontario), the son of William Smith and Jean Neilson, he was educated in Almonte and at Osgoode Hall.
 He was called to the Ontario Bar in 1885.
 He then practiced law in Cornwall, Ontario.

 In 1888, Smith married Florence Parker Pettit.

+Smith joined the 59th Stormont and Glengarry Regiment on May 28, 1897 and commanded the regiment as Lieutenant Colonel from 1908 to April 11, 1910.

+Political life

 In 1904, he ran for the House of Commons of Canada as a Liberal in the riding of Stormont, Ontario.
 He lost but won in 1908.
 He did not run for re-election.

+Legal and business life

 In 1908, Smith was named King's Counsel.
 Smith was a director and secretary-treasurer for the Montreal and Cornwall Navigation Company.
 He served as lieutenant-colonel in the militia.

-In 1922, he was appointed to the High Court Division of the Supreme Court of Ontario and then to the Appellate Division.
-In 1926, he sat on the Supreme Court as an ad hoc judge and was appointed as a judge in 1927.
-He retired in 1933.
+In 1922, he was appointed to the High Court Division of the Supreme Court of Ontario and then to the Appellate Division in 1924.
+His appointment to the bench was a combination of his abilities and Liberal patronage.
+In 1926, Smith served as an ad hoc justice of the Supreme Court of Canada.

+Justice of the Supreme Court of Canada

+On May 18, 1927, Prime Minister William Lyon Mackenzie King appointed Smith to the newly created seventh seat on the Supreme Court at the age of 67.
+His appointment was based on his legal skill, his respected standing at the Ontario bar, and pressure from his son, Arnold Neilson Smith, who had been elected to the House of Commons in 1926.
+Smith tried to negotiate a special pension as part of the appointment but accepted only a vague government promise to provide for him in retirement.

 For reasons unknown, the federal government took over a year to appoint a replacement for Justice Smith, eventually appointing Henry Hague Davis in 1935.

+Later life

 Smith died in Ottawa at the age of 83.